Chuck Miceli

 *|MC_PREVIEW_TEXT|*

-Preparing for Wounded Angels
+From Wounded Angels

 Wounded Angels touches on a number of important themes.
 I presented a few of them in my August post along with a sample of the writing that addressed each theme.
 Here are a few more.